 Consistency is critical.
 Prospects should encounter the same core message across social media, email campaigns, and sales conversations, with each interaction moving them closer to conversion.

-When marketing efforts are tightly aligned with sales and positioning, teams reduce friction and increase overall effectiveness.
+When marketing efforts are tightly aligned with sales and positioning, teams massively reduce friction and increase overall effectiveness.

 “monday.com has been a life-changer.
 It gives us transparency, accountability, and a centralized place to manage projects across the globe".